patrickvorgers/Home-Assistant-Import-Energy-Data/Datasources/EnergyControl/README.md

 **How-to**
 - Export data from the [EnergyControl](https://www.steige-solutions.de/energy-control/) app.
-- Download the `EnergyControlDataPrepare.py` file and place it in the same directory as the exported EnergyControl data.
+- Download the `EnergyControlDataPrepare.py` and the `DataPrepareEngine.py` (Datasources directory) files and place it in the same directory as the exported EnergyControl data.
 - Execute the Python script with the exported data file as a parameter:  `python EnergyControlDataPrepare.py data_file.csv`.
 The python script creates the needed file for the generic import script.
 - Follow the steps in the overall how-to